-The Biochemical Society relies on its membership to help deliver its mission of supporting and promoting the molecular and cellular life sciences.
+The Biochemical Society relies on its membership to help deliver its mission of supporting and promoting the molecular biosciences.

 Local Ambassadors are a key group of Members who help us to achieve this goal.
 They are the first point of contact for the Society in their home institutions.
-Local Ambassadors encourage new membership, serve as a conduit for the transfer of ideas between local members and the Executive Committee, and also help to organize local events such as student receptions and sponsored seminars.
+Local Ambassadors encourage new membership, serve as a conduit for the transfer of ideas between local members and the Council of Trustees, and also help to organize local events such as student receptions and sponsored seminars.

 Local Ambassadors are asked to:

 - Organize one Biochemical Society-sponsored seminar each year.
 The Society would provide up to £200 to support the cost of speaker travel and/or refreshments.
 We request that this is used as an opportunity to promote membership of the Society

 - Help recruit new members at their institution

 - Promote the Society's activities, grants and journals